Toemmsen96/ChatCommands/README.md

 Legend:
 "arg" -> argument for command you have to enter (without the "")
-(x="arg") -> optional argument you have to write with the x= infront so it knows what type of argument it is
+(x="arg") -> optional argument you have to write with the x= in front and without the () so it knows what type of argument it is